 Seattle-Tacoma wins that title with 174 breweries.
 Other top MSAs include Chicago, IL, Denver, CO, and Portland, OR.

-Similar to the case with the state analysis, it is important that we not only consider absolute number, but also breweries per capita.
+Similar to the case with the state analysis, it is important that we not only consider absolute number and breweries per capita.

 Boulder, CO is our top MSA with 13 breweries per person.
 Boulder is a key contributor to the rich brewing tradition of Colorado (mentioned previously) and had a strong homebrewing culture in the late 80’s.
-In fact, Colorado has the most metropolitan areas on our list, with Fort Collins, Denver (host of the Great American Beer Festival) and Colorado Springs in addition to Boulder.
+In fact, Colorado has the most metropolitan areas on our list; these areas include Fort Collins, Denver (host of the Great American Beer Festival), Colorado Springs, and Boulder.

 A few other metropolitan areas are worth noting because they are different than what most people would expect.
 Asheville, NC is the only city in the South on our list.
-Craft brewing grew here in late 90’s and it has since been named the best beer city in America by several publications.
-Also the city of Portland is an interesting case, but not the one you’re thinking of.
-It may be surprising, but Portland, Maine is actually ranked higher than Portland, Oregon.
+Craft brewing grew here in late 90’s.
+It has since been named the best beer city in America by several publications.
+Also, the city of Portland is a compelling case, but not the one you’re thinking of.
+It may be surprising, but Portland, Maine ranks higher than Portland, Oregon.

-You are now equipped with a comprehensive and exhaustive survey of American breweries.
-By digging into the number we can see that if you want a variety of breweries to choose from, your best options are on the West Coast or Colorado, but you really can’t go wrong in most big cities.
+We’ve equipped you with a comprehensive and exhaustive survey of American breweries.
+By digging into the numbers we can see that if you want a variety of breweries to choose from, your best options are on the West Coast or Colorado, but you really can’t go wrong in most big cities.
 We hope you use this information responsibly when sampling all that America has to offer.